chronic-care/covid-ed-ig/README.md

 ### Setup Before Publishing

 Please read the steps carefully before beginning.

-You may be able to skip many of them if you have already completed the [Setup and Build](#content-ig-walkthrough-setup-and-build) steps above.
+You may be able to skip down to [Step 4.
+Install `jsonfile`](#4-install-jsonfile) if you have already completed the [Setup and Build](#content-ig-walkthrough-setup-and-build) steps above.

 Relevant documentation: